HyperionElectronicsCo/GoldenEye-Recomp/README.md

 ## Features

-- Runs natively on Windows — no emulator, no BIOS.
+- Runs natively on Android — no emulator, no BIOS.
 - Controller support.
 - **Online multiplayer** — host or join matches over the internet (LAN, Hamachi, playit.gg, or a public server).
 See [Playing online](#playing-online).